top of page

 behind the posts

 I am Yndiana Montes-Fogelquist, a Venezuelan-American journalist.
 I've been a travel writer for more than 30 years.
-Venezuela was so close to the Dutch-speaking Caribbean that I started covering tourism for these Islands first, and then the Anglo-speaking Caribbean.
+Venezuela was so close to the Dutch-speaking Caribbean that I started covering tourism for the Islands first, and then the Anglo-speaking Caribbean.
 From Aruba to Trinidad and Tobago, and Jamaica, these Caribbean island destinations were like home to me.

 Yndiana Montes-Fogelquist